Viewpoints on Financial Planning

 The passing of the American Tax Relief Act of 2012 extended through December 31, 2013, the provision allowing tax-free distributions from individual retirement accounts (IRAs) to public charities (Qualified Charitable Distribution [QCD]).
 This provision is only available to taxpayer’s age 70½ or older and is limited to $100,000 per taxpayer per year.
 Thus, a married couple both over age 70½ and having substantial IRAs could transfer up to $200,000 this year.

 A QCD may satisfy all or part of a taxpayer’s required minimum distribution (RMD) from a traditional IRA and has the added bonus of being excluded from income on their tax return.
 This makes this election a very powerful income tax planning tool for charitably inclined taxpayers.
+At the time of the writing of this piece, the provision has not been extended for 2014 but should be monitored for possible enactment prior to year end.

 6. What other tools are available to realize an income tax benefit from a charitable gift?